kelseyhightower/pipeline/README.md

   --role=roles/container.developer
 ```

-### Create the Cloud Container Builder Build Triggers
+### Mirror GitHub Repositories to Cloud Source Repositories

-First we need to sync the GitHub repos with Google Source Repositories so we can create build triggers.
+Currently Container Builder only supports build triggers on Cloud Source Repositories.
+In this section you will create Cloud Source Repositories that will mirror each of the GitHub pipeline repositories.

 ```
 REPOS=(